Blog article

 It focuses on treating tense, damaged or knotted muscles and can help manage a number of health conditions, especially those affecting muscles, tendons and bones.1

+When your body is less tense and in less pain your nervous system can relax, making it easier to sleep, recover and function better overall.
 While relaxation massages are intended to be soothing, remedial massages aim to relieve pain – and they use specific techniques to do it.

 In this article